eddyerburgh/blog/_posts/2017-02-02-unit-test-vue-components.md

 The find method takes any <a rel="noopener" href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/selectors.html" target="_blank">CSS selector</a>, or a Vue component as a parameter.
 So you can assert whether a Vue component was rendered or not.

-Another useful method is <a rel="noopener" href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/mount/dispatch.html" target="_blank">dispatch</a>.
-This calls a DOM event on the wrapper element.
+Another useful method is <a rel="noopener" href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/mount/trigger.html" target="_blank">trigger</a>.
+This dispatches a DOM event on the wrapper element.

 ```js
 describe('Bar.vue', () => {